A winter week in China

 Meet our specialists

-There are many reasons why China is a great destination to visit in the winter… The skies are often blue, especially in Beijing where it may be cold and crisp but nearly always clear.
-There is hardly anyone else at the sights, giving you a completely different perspective to the summer when there are hordes of tourists.
-And apart from all this, the prices are much better as the shop keepers have fewer visitors so the prices start to fall.
+There are many reasons why China is a great destination to visit in the winter where the skies are often blue, especially in Beijing where it may be cold and crisp but nearly always clear.
+There's hardly anyone else at the sights, giving you a completely different perspective to the summer when there are hordes of tourists.
+And apart from all this, the prices are much better as the shopkeepers have fewer visitors so the prices start to fall.
 All in all, this is the perfect time to visit for a cultural treat.

-It is just a 10-hour direct overnight flight to Beijing and on arrival you are met and whisked off to the luxurious Waldorf Astoria.
+On arrival in Beijing, you're met and whisked off to the luxurious Waldorf Astoria.
 Set in a fabulous central location, this will be your base whilst you explore the many sights, with the help of your own private guide who can tailor your trip to exactly what you want to experience.

 Having been the capital city of both Imperial and Modern China, Beijing has a fantastic collection of sights and your time here will be spent visiting these including the vast Tiananmen Square, Forbidden City, the Hutongs (the small lanes and courtyard houses of old Beijing), the magnificent Temple of Heaven and the Imperial Summer Palace to marvel at the opulence in which the Emperors lived.
 Getting out to the Great Wall of China, you can take a light trek along this less visited part to take in the beautiful scenery which is especially magical with a light dusting of snow.